Privacy Breach Guidelines for Health Trustees

 Security means a condition of safety or freedom from fear or danger.

-Unauthorized collection occurs when personal health information is collected, acquired, received or obtained by any means for purposes that are not allowed under sections 23, 24, or 25 of HIPA.
+Unauthorized collection occurs when personal health information is collected, acquired, received or obtained by any means for purposes that are not authorized by HIPA.

-Unauthorized use refers to the use of personal health information for a purpose that is not authorized under sections 23 and 26 of HIPA.
+Unauthorized use refers to the use of personal health information for a purpose that is not authorized by HIPA.

-Unauthorized disclosure refers to the act of revealing, showing, providing copies, selling, giving, or relaying the content of personal health information in ways that are not permitted under sections 23, 27, 28, 29, and 30.
+Unauthorized disclosure refers to the act of revealing, showing, providing copies, selling, giving, or relaying the content of personal health information in ways that are not permitted by HIPA.

-Trustees should have education programs in place for their employees which address the trustee’s duties under HIPA, safeguards the trustee has established, the need-to-know, and consequences for violating HIPA.
+Trustees should have orientation and annual privacy training in place for their employees which address the trustee’s duties under HIPA, safeguards the trustee has established, the need-to-know and consequences for violating HIPA.

 There’s been a Privacy Breach: Now What?

 If you have discovered a privacy breach, contact your organization’s privacy officer immediately.
-Write down all of the information related to the discovery of the breach.
+Record all pertinent information related to the discovery of the breach.

-If you have been tasked with dealing with the breach, consider the following guidelines.
+If you have been tasked with dealing with the breach, consider the following steps.

 Contain the breach